qcri-social/AIDR/Installation-Instructions.md

 # 5. Collector (aidr-collector)

-* In [config.properties](../tree/master/aidr-collector/src/main/resources/config.properties), appropriately set the configuration parameters:
+* In $AIDR_HOME/profiles/${PROFILE}/config.properties, appropriately set the configuration parameters.
+So that collector's property file has the following set appropriately:
   1. FETCHER_REST_URI: Rest URI of the collector.
-For example, if the collector is deployed as AIDRCollector on the server, then the REST URI would be: http://localhost:8080/AIDRCollector/webresources/
+For example, if the collector is deployed as AIDRCollector on the server, then the REST URI would be: 'http://localhost:8080/AIDRCollector/webresources/'.
+This is made out of COLLECTOR_HOST, COLLECTOR_PORT and COLLECTOR_WEB_APP_CONTEXT in the central configuration property file.
-  2. PERSISTER_REST_URI: Rest URI of the persiser module, e.g. http://localhost:8080/AIDRPersister/webresources/
+  2. PERSISTER_REST_URI: Rest URI of the persiser module, e.g. 'http://localhost:8080/AIDRPersister/webresources/'.This is made out of PERSISTER_HOST, PERSISTER_PORT and PERSISTER_WEB_APP_CONTEXT in the central configuration property file.

 * Build using maven following the instructions above; this should generate a file `aidr-collector-X.war`
 * Deploy `aidr-collector-X.war` to Glassfish following the instructions above.